 Because each lender will have different application requirements and payment processes, there is no specific timeline you can expect to receive your funds on.
-However, you can generally expect that your private lender will send your loan funds to your college or university in anywhere from three to 10 weeks from the date your loan application is approved.
+However, you can generally expect that your private lender will send your loan funds to your college or university in anywhere from two to 10 weeks from the date your loan application is approved.

 Private lenders may offer school-certified loans or direct-to-consumer loans.
 When borrowing a school-certified loan, the loan amount is disbursed directly to the school.
 Direct-to-consumer loans are disbursed directly to the borrower.

 When applying for a federal loan using the FAFSA it may take anywhere from a few days to two weeks to find out what types of loans you are eligible for.
 The loans will then be disbursed directly to your school, at least once per term.
 If you have questions, contact the financial aid office at the school.

 The application process for private student loans varies from lender to lender.
 It can take anywhere from two to 10 weeks for the loan to be disbursed once the loan application has been processed.